vocalpy/vak/doc/howto/howto_user_annot.md

 of the files that they annotate within the single file of annotations, so that each annotation can be linked to a specific annotated file.

+For more detail on naming conventions, please see {ref}`file-naming-conventions`
 ```

 Below we provide an example of how you would write